notesofcliff/delve/src/home/doc/admin/Scaling_and_Load_Balancing.md

 }
 ```

-## Ports Used by Flashlight
+## Ports Used by Delve
-Flashlight uses several ports for different services.
-Here is a list of ports used by Flashlight and other common ports that might be relevant depending on the use case:
+Delve uses several ports for different services.
+Here is a list of ports used by Delve and other common ports that might be relevant depending on the use case:

-- **Flashlight Web UI**: Default port 8000 (configurable in `settings.py` with `FLASHLIGHT_SERVER_PORT`)
+- **Delve Web UI**: Default port 8000 (configurable in `settings.py` with `DELVE_SERVER_PORT`)
 - **Django Q Task Scheduler**: No specific port, runs as a background process
 - **Syslog (UDP)**: Default port 514 (configurable in `syslog-receiver.py` with `--udp-port`)
 - **Syslog (TCP)**: Default port 1514 (configurable in `syslog-receiver.py` with `--tcp-port`)